The President Kennedy Assassination

 "Limo at Love Field on November 22, 1963"

-The irrefutable evidence of these three missed shots is itself sufficient to prove the FBI cover-up and invalidate the official thesis.
-However there are always people to claim that there were only three shots and only three, which shows either their ignorance, or their dishonesty.
+Thus, the irrefutable proof of this shot in the frame of the windshield is itself sufficient to invalidate the official thesis.
+However there are always people to claim that there were only three shots.

 What is also edifying is that the security of the President was not operated in Dallas as it should have been, especially in a hostile context and the intelligence reports learning of possible attempts which threatened JFK.
 Thus, no Service Secret agent stood on the limo rear platforms.
 What is more, two agents who got ready to take that position as the limo was leaving the Dallas airport were stopped by their superior, Emory Roberts, who gave the order for them to fall back.